- Transfers: return airport transfers

 Snowshoeing and ice fishing tour

 The Yukon is home to some of Canada’s best fishing for lake trout, northern pike, Arctic grayling, rainbow trout and Arctic char.
-On this combination tour, you will be picked up from your hotel at around 1 pm and transferred to one of the many beautiful frozen lakes that surround the town.
+The meeting point for this activity is a short walk from your hotel.
+You will be collected at around 1 pm and transferred to one of the many beautiful frozen lakes that surround the town.

 Your guide will lead you through the surrounding area on snowshoes and take you out to a suitable spot on the lake.
 Once here, you will be shown how to drill through the lake, which can be from 30cm to 1m thick in places.
 Hot drinks will be served around a fire during the tour and if you are lucky enough to catch a fish, your guide will fillet it and cook it on the fire for you – a perfect way to end the day!Read more about this activity